 1-1 CHAPTER 1.
 INTERPRETATION OF BRAMPTON PLAN Describes the vision for Brampton to 2051 and beyond.
 2-1 CHAPTER 2.
 SHAPING BRAMPTON Establishes policies to realize Brampton's vision.
 2-2 PART 2.1.
 ESTABLISHING OUR CITY STRUCTURE Establishes the City Structure that will define how and where Brampton will accommodate growth over the next 30+ years.

-2-3 Principles for the City Structure

-2-5 City-Wide Growth Management Framework

-2-25 Mobility Framework
+2-3 Principles for the City Structure 2-5 City-Wide Growth Management Framework 2-25 Mobility Framework 2-25 2-34 PART 2.2.

-2-33 PART 2.2.
 OUR STRATEGY FOR BUILDING AN URBAN CITY Sets the land use and design policies to build an urban city, comprised of great places to live, work, and play.

-2-33 Designations and Overlays

-2-36 Framework for Building Typologies

-2-38 Centres

-2-47 Boulevards and Major Transit Station Areas

-2-58 Corridors
+PART 2.2.
+OUR STRATEGY FOR BUILDING AN URBAN CITY Sets the land use and design policies to build an urban city, comprised of 2-34 PART 2.2.
+OUR STRATEGY FOR BUILDING AN URBAN CITY Sets the land use and design policies to build an urban city, comprised of great places to live, work, and play.
+2-34 2-34 PART 2.2.
+OUR STRATEGY FOR BUILDING AN URBAN CITY Sets the land use and design policies to build an urban city, comprised of great places to live, work, and play.
+Designations and Overlays 2-34 2-34 2-37 PART 2.2.
+OUR STRATEGY FOR BUILDING AN URBAN CITY Sets the land use and design policies to build an urban city, comprised of great places to live, work, and play.
+Designations and Overlays Framework for Building Typologies